SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 If enabled, the agent will periodically look for starved operations of a tenant and fail them automatically.
 Starved operations are device operations which have been in EXECUTING state and have not been updated for a long time.
-Platform administrators can configure how long such operations stay alive (as described in the *LWM2M agent installation & operations guide*).
+Platform administrators can configure how long such operations stay alive (described in the *LWM2M agent installation & operations guide*).

 #### Audit Configuration